 There are very different springboards - and some are much more flexible than others.
 A classic that I often hear in my practice is: I have to be in a certain "mood" in which I feel very close to my partner!
 But there is also the opposite: "For me it has to be completely being exciting when we could get caught or, for example, after an argument or emotional conversation, what comes to me the most is "lust".

 It is undisputed that strong emotions – be it love or excitement – do a lot to us and our bodies.
 This kind of "deep feeling sex" can be wonderful, amazing, connecting or liberating and intense - so enjoy it!

 But if this type of lust access is the only one, a "must-have" so to speak - then it can also become difficult at times.
 Because in a relationship everything is not always pink and red, the feeling of deep closeness is not around the clock there, just as little as quarreling and excitement (even if there are certainly some exceptions to this point - everyone has to decide for themselves how much of it is healthy and tolerable).
-That means for pleasure: I have to go to very specific ones Feelings wait or try to create them so that sex is possible This makes me dependent on you - and I have less control over pleasure.
+That means for pleasure: What this means for pleasure is that I have to wait for very specific feelings or try to create them so that sex is possible.
+That makes me dependent on them - and I have less influence on pleasure.

-But there is also a more direct route to lust.
-Sometimes we forget where and with what we get our lust and excitement next to thatheadactually produce: With the body!
+But there is also a more direct way to pleasure.
+Sometimes we forget where and with what we actually generate our pleasure and arousal besides the head: With the body!
 Big advantage here: We always have our body with us and with our body we can do and learn a lot that makes us happy.
-And when wegreater access to our "body tools"have, i.e. know how we can exert influence ourselves - then we can also control our desire a bit more consciously.
-So not a bad extension!
+And when we have greater access to our "body tools", ie. know how we can exert influence ourselves - then we can also control our desire a bit more consciously.
+Not a bad extension, then!

-This article was created in cooperation with the sex educator Anna Dillinger, more information about her is availableon your website
+This article was written in cooperation with the sex educator Anna Dillinger, more info about her can be found on her website